 Happy Fall!
 As much as I love the carefree days of the summer, I love the beginning of fall even more!
 The cool days is like a breath of fresh air.
 Even better, is when I can start whipping up all of those cold weather comfort recipes again!
-This Cornbread Waffles & Chili recipe is a family favorite.
+This Chili and Cornbread Waffle recipe hits the spot every time!

 We bought a waffle maker right after my husband and I got married and I have to say, it was one of our best purchases.
 But, not too long ago, I thought what else can we use this awesome appliance for besides your typical breakfast waffle?

 Light bulb moment: Cornbread Waffles to serve as a base for our favorite chili recipe.

 Sometimes you just want something different right?
 And this Chili and Cornbread Waffles is JUST that!
 It’s a simple swap.
 And for whatever reason, my kids love the idea of eating waffles like this and gobble up their meal.
 So a win for all!